krojew/cdrs-tokio/documentation/making-query.md

 use cdrs_tokio::query::PrepareExecutor;
 ```

 This trait enables query preparation on the server.
-After query preparation it's enough to exectute query via `cdrs_tokio::query::ExecExecutor` API prviding a query ID returned by `cdrs_tokio::query::PrepareExecutor`
+After query preparation it's enough to execute query via `cdrs_tokio::query::ExecExecutor` API providing a query ID returned by `cdrs_tokio::query::PrepareExecutor`

 ```rust
 use cdrs_tokio::query::ExecExecutor;
 ```

-This trait provides an API for query exectution. `PrepareExecutor` and `ExecExecutor` APIs are considered in [next sections](./preparing-and-executing-queries.md).
+This trait provides an API for query execution. `PrepareExecutor` and `ExecExecutor` APIs are considered in [next sections](./preparing-and-executing-queries.md).

 ```rust
 use cdrs_tokio::query::BatchExecutor;